department-of-veterans-affairs/va.gov-team/products/va-mobile-app/features/VIC/MobileVIC_ProductBrief.md

 ## Assumptions and Level of Confidence
-* A significant number of Veterans are in situations where they don't *already* have a way to prove their Veteran status (ex: Veteran designation on their driver's license, military ID, a store-controlled Veteran registration system).
+* A significant number of Veterans are in situations where they don't *already* have a way to prove their Veteran status (ex:[one of several other forms of accepted ID](https://www.va.gov/records/get-veteran-id-cards/vic/), a store-controlled Veteran registration system).
 * A Veteran Status card displayed on a phone/in the VA mobile app will be accepted by 3rd parties as official proof of Veteran status.
 * There will be marketing support for the new Veteran status card (to drive new app downloads).